 I'm also including here a recommended reading list that includes several useful but also inspiring reads that you can delve into over the summer.
-This list can also be found on the Biochemistry Department website.
+Part of this list can also be found on the Biochemistry Department website.
 Note that these are not mandatory, and you can pick and choose depending on your interests.